dice-group/LIMES/manual/misc/faq.md

 The first thing you should do is check if you can find `jfxrt.jar`, it *should* be in `<JRE_HOME>/lib/ext/jfxrt.jar` (but in this case everything should be working just fine).
 If you find it somewhere else, you have to put it on the classpath.
 A guide on how to do this can be found [here](http://askubuntu.com/a/609954).
-If this does not work, trying to reinstall java would be a good idea (if you've used OpenJDK before trying Oracle Java!).
+If this does not work, trying to reinstall java would be a good idea (if you've used OpenJDK before try Oracle Java!).

 If this doesn't work, in Ubuntu versions 15.04 upwards you can install JavaFX separately using `sudo apt-get install openjfx`.
 Unfortunately, this package seems unavailable for lower Ubuntu versions (Although there is always the possibility to